 There are a ton of things to do in Las Vegas on the cheap.
 Whether you're on a budget or simply looking to focus your dollars on one spectacular experience, Las Vegas offers plenty of entertainment completely free of charge.
 This list of free things to do in Las Vegas with kids includes attractions, shows, hotels, and activities.

-At Flightlinez Bootleg Canyon Zipline, you'll realize those dreams of flying.
+At Flightlinez Bootleg Canyon Zipline, your kids realize those dreams of flying.
 Did you ever think of actually d...

 Travel in style in a custom Tour Trekker vehicle and enjoy free lunch and admission fees...

-Looking for an affordable, yet extraordinarily unordinary experience in Vegas?
+If you’re wondering what to do in Vegas with kids, look no further than this affordable, yet extraordinarily unordinary experience in Vegas.
 Twilight Zone by Monster Mini Golf is a unique 10,000 sq. ft themed attraction featuring an extraordinary custom-designed indoor glow-in-the-dark 18 hole miniature golf course entertainment venue.

 Area 51 Tour from Las Vegas!
 This "Top Secret" tour will prove that Area 51 really does exist and who knows, on this tour you just might see alien space crafts or even some well armed top secret military facility guards.
 The truth is out there and now you can conduct your own search when you visit a number of famous locations frequented by UFO enthusiasts.
 Your tour begins with a quick stop near McCarran International Airport where you can see the planes for Janet Airlines, the airline that doesn't exist and never has!
 This fleet of unmarked jets transports workers to and from Area 51.
 Enjoy a scenic drive by SUV through some of the most desolate desert in the world and on your way view some very unusual ancient Indian petroglyphs that resemble aliens.
 Next you will explore a mysterious dry lake bed, the site of a number of UFO sightings.
 When you return home you might think of this Area 51 tour at the one of the more unusual things to do in Las Vegas ever!